ciscomonkey/stoken-setup/README.md

 # stoken setup

 I use RSA SecurID for everything, but have had consistent issues with the native Mac SecurID client.
-I decided to switch to [stoken](https://github.com/cernekee/stoken) and this is my setup.
+I decided to switch to [stoken](https://github.com/cernekee/stoken) and this ~~is~~was my setup.

 #### Note on multiple RSA tokens